eszterkv/new-mac/README.md

 ## system

+- make sure i have the latest OS
 - sign in to icloud
   - untick everything but icloud drive, photos and find my mac
 - settings: